Learning Monotone Dynamics by Neural Networks: Introduction

-\paragraph*{Related Work. } Imposing monotonicity constraints in learning originates from classification and regression of data whose labels increase (or decrease) with the features (e.g., the dependence of the value of a used car on its mileage).
+Imposing monotonicity constraints in learning starts from classification and regression of data whose labels increase (or decrease) with the features (e.g., the dependence of the value of a used car on its mileage).
 To handle such data, monotonicity constraints were imposed for kernel machines~\cite{mukarjee_FeasibleNonparametricEstimation_1994} and trees~\cite{ben-david_MonotonicityMaintenanceInformationTheoretic_1995,neumann_ReliableIntegrationContinuous_2013}.
-The focus of this work is to allow for imposing monotonicity constraints to learning dynamical systems.
+Recently, monotonicity were studied for learning probabilistic dynamical models~\cite{dondelinger2013ode,calderhead2008accelerating,riihimaki2010gaussian,lorenzi2018constraining}. {Our work differs due to the use of the window method and learning with both monotonicity and stability~constraints.}

+A common approach is to impose monotonicity as a penalty to the training loss, computed for a set of samples~\cite{gupta_HowIncorporateMonotonicity_2019} or the average of some pre-defined distribution~\cite{sill_MonotonicityHints_1997}. {For this approach, the derived NNs are only monotonic for that set of samples or distribution, and require further certification for global monotonicity~\cite{liu2020certified}.} Alternatively, we can indirectly learn a monotone function from its derivative using an NN that only provides nonnegative outputs~\cite{wehenkel_UnconstrainedMonotonicNeural_2019}.
+However, recovering the monotone function from the trained NN would require integration; thus, any learning errors would accumulate over {the integration/time}, effectively resulting in large approximation errors.

-One method to impose monotonicity focuses on the structure and weights of the NNs.
-For example, it is proposed to set single weights to be positive~\cite{archer_ApplicationBackPropagation_1993} {for certain classification problems} or introduce constraints between multiple weights~\cite{daniels_MonotonePartiallyMonotone_2010,neumann_ReliableIntegrationContinuous_2013,gupta_MonotonicCalibratedInterpolated_2016}.
-Alternatively, specific NN structures are introduced, from a simple three-layer NN~\cite{sill_MonotonicNetworks_1998} to a more complex structure combining linear calibrators and lattices~\cite{you_DeepLatticeNetworks_2017}. {On the other hand, to enable capturing general nonlinear functions, we propose to use two-layer NNs with both min-ReLU and max-ReLU activation functions with nonnegative weights.
-In addition, to avoid sub-optimal outcomes~\cite{marquez2017imposing} due to the hard constraints in training, we employ batch normalization to `soften' the constraints; this enables stochastic gradient-based optimizers to jointly balance among multiple~learning objectives in each training step.
-In our case studies, we show that combination of these two methods can accurately approximate system dynamics, without significantly affecting monotonicity conditions. }
+To avoid the above issues, we impose monotonicity through the structure and weights of the NNs {in a correct-by-construction way}.
+For example, it is proposed to set single weights to be positive~\cite{archer_ApplicationBackPropagation_1993} or introduce constraints between multiple weights~\cite{daniels_MonotonePartiallyMonotone_2010,neumann_ReliableIntegrationContinuous_2013,gupta_MonotonicCalibratedInterpolated_2016}.
+Examples range from a simple three-layer NN~\cite{sill_MonotonicNetworks_1998} to a more complex structure combining linear calibrators and lattices~\cite{you_DeepLatticeNetworks_2017}.
+Our work proposes to use two-layer NNs with both min-ReLU and max-ReLU activation functions with nonnegative weights that can capture general nonlinear functions.
+To avoid sub-optimal outcomes~\cite{marquez2017imposing} caused by the hard constraints in training, we propose to use batch normalization to ``soften'' the constraints.
+The case studies show that our approach can accurately approximate system dynamics without significantly affecting monotonicity conditions.